 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
-The City of Wauseon was in compliance below the MCL of 80 in 2017.
+The City of Wauseon was in compliance below the MCL of 80 in 2018.
 This MCL is a running average, so each quarter uses the four previous quarters.
-In 2017, our highest running average was 77.6 for our DS201 site in the 1st quarter.
+In 2018, our highest running average was 65.2 in the 4th quarter.
 The City of Wauseon is continuing to strive to lower our disinfection by products.